Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Wielding the non-Abelian charge

 We remark that it is not necessary to consider situations that exhibit several (\emph{i.e.} two or more) coinciding NLs (carrying charges $g_G^2=-1$, and higher powers of $g_G$).
 We describe such NLs as \emph{composite}, in contrast to the \emph{elementary} NLs with charge $g_G$.
 The reason that we can ignore such possibilities is that they require much fine-tuning.
 Therefore, if the phase diagram allows us to evolve one NL composition into another by invoking composite NLs, it is also possible to relate the two NL compositions in the phase diagram via more generic situations which involve only the elementary NLs.
 For this reason, in the rest of our work we safely ignore the occurrence of composite NLs.

 To complete our analysis, we finally consider a pair of NLs formed inside the \emph{same} band gap.
-Here, the codimension analysis becomes more tricky, because apart from being located on the two sides of each other, such NLs are also allowed to reconnect, implying three (rather than two) phases with topologically distinct NL compositions.
-Therefore, instead of delving into the codimension counting, we present an explicit two-band Hamiltonian, adapted from Ref.~\cite{Yan:2017},
+Here, the codimension analysis becomes more tricky, because apart from being located on the two sides of each other, such NLs are also allowed to reconnect, \TB{cf.~Fig.~\ref{fig:crossing}(c,d), thus} implying \emph{three} (rather than two) phases with topologically distinct NL compositions \TB{near the critical point}.
+Therefore, \TB{rather than} of delving into the codimension counting, we present \TB{here} an explicit two-band Hamiltonian, adapted from Ref.~\cite{Yan:2017},

 which realizes the exchange of two NLs inside the same band gap when parameters $m_{1,2}$ are tuned.
 By including additional flat bands at lower and higher energies, we get an analogous model with arbitrarily many bands.
 Assuming first that $m_1 = m_2 \equiv m$, the model in Eq.~(\ref{eqn:two-band-example}) exhibits a pair of NLs (one at $k_x = k_z$ and $k_y = + m$, the other at $k_x = -k_z$ and $k_y = -m$) inside the same band gap, which move across each other as $m$ changes sign.
 If $m_1$ is not exactly equal to $m_2$, then there is an intermediate phase with a more complicated NL composition.
 In spite of this subtlety, the Hamiltonian in Eq.~(\ref{eqn:two-band-example}) convincingly demonstrates that a pair of NLs formed inside the same gap can move across each other.